Roshan13046/RoshanWebsite-for-Tech-Summit-Conference/Contribution.md

 ## Contributing

+**First Fork the Repo** into your local machine and start contributing to it.

 **Add any Feature** which is not already present in directory.
 If you have any unique feature to add feel free to ask and start to contribute.

 **Open a Issue** which is not already present in directory.
 Create a separate branch to resolve any particular issue and then start to contribute.